-Your barbecue was built with a grease management system that funnels grease away from food and into a disposable container.
-As you cook, grease is channelled down to the slide-out catch pan and into a disposable drip tray that lines the catch pan.
-This system should be cleaned each and every time you barbecue to prevent fires.
+Your grill was built with a grease management system that funnels grease away from food and into a disposable container.
+As you cook, grease is channeled down the slide-out grease tray and into a disposable drip pan that lines the catch pan.
+This system should be cleaned each and every time you grill to prevent fires.

-- 1) Confirm that the barbecue is off and cool. - 2) Remove the slide-out catch pan by pulling it forward (A). - Check for excessive amounts of grease in the disposable drip tray that lines the slide-out catch pan.
-Discard disposable drip tray when necessary and replace with a new one. - 4) Reinstall all components.
+- 1) Confirm that the grill is off and cool. - 2) Remove the slide-out grease tray by pulling the tray out of the cabinet (A).
+Remove excess grease with a plastic scraper - 3) Remove the catch pan by pressing down on the catch pan latch (B).
+Check for excessive amounts of grease in the disposable drip pan that lines the catch pan.
+Discard disposable drip pan when necessary and replace with a new one. - 4) Reinstall all components.